SohZHong/defi-analysis/README.md

 - Optimized Performance: Uses pre-aggregated statistics to minimize query load.
 - Daily Summaries: Provides `DailyBorrowStats`, `DailySupplyStats`, etc., to track lending activity trends.

+## 📌 Implementation Overview
+### Aave Integration
+For Aave, the subgraph first determines the underlying implementation contract of the Aave Pool through Etherscan.
+It generates the required handlers based on the implementation contract’s ABI before switching the tracked address and start block to the proxy contract.
+This method guarantees that all core lending and borrowing interactions are properly indexed while maintaining compatibility with future upgrades.

+### Compound Integration
+For Compound, each asset is represented by its own smart contract rather than a unified proxy.
+As a result, I manually identified and added each asset contract to the subgraph YAML file.
+The subgraph then listens to on-chain events emitted by these contracts and maps them to corresponding entities, ensuring real-time indexing of lending and borrowing activities.

+### Silo Integration
+The implementation is slightly different due to its modular architecture.
+The subgraph first tracks the `SiloRepository` contract, which acts as a registry for all deployed `Silo` contracts.
+When a new Silo contract is created, it emits a `NewSiloCreated` event and is dynamically tracked using subgraph templates.
+This allows the subgraph to scale efficiently and index new Silo deployments without manual updates.

+Each event updates **user balances** and logs a **transaction record**.

 ## 🔍  [Schema](/subgraph/schema.graphql)  Overview ##

 ### 1️⃣ **Common Enums**